Leon Koudelak: 21st century

-Honours and awards
+Partial retirement

+After nearly 50 years of concert activity and over 40 years as an organizer and director of guitar festivals, Leon Koudelak announced during the Asia International Guitar Festival in Bangkok in September 2024 that he would partially retired from organizing events and reduce his concert activity, but would continue to teach classical guitar and would remain artistic director at the Thailand Guitar Society.

+Honours, awards and achievements

-Koudalek is a prize winner of the guitar competition "Fundación Jacinto e Inocencio Guerrero" in Madrid, and received for his artistic performances the Appreciation Award from the Ministry of Education, Arts and Culture.
+Koudelak is a prize winner of the guitar competition "Fundación Jacinto e Inocencio Guerrero" in Madrid, and received for his artistic performances the Appreciation Award from the Ministry of Education, Arts and Culture.

 The CD Exotic Fruits, released in 2002 by Tyrolis Music was awarded as "the best CD of the year" by French Technical Periodical "Les Cahiers de la Guitare".

 In August 2012, Koudelak was appointed as chairman of the steering committee of the Indonesia International Guitar Festival & Competition. and became 2013 member of the honours committee for the Tirana International Guitar Festival Competition.